ChristianIsaacRoy/UnityStyleGuide/README.md

 <a name="structure-no-empty-folders"></a>
 ### 2.9 No Empty Folders

 There simply shouldn't be any empty folders.
-They clutter the content browser.
+They clutter the Project Window.

-If you find that the content browser has an empty folder you can't delete, you should perform the following:
-1. Be sure you're using source control.
-1. Immediately run Fix Up Redirectors on your project.
-1. Navigate to the folder on-disk and delete the assets inside.
-1. Close the editor.
-1. Make sure your source control state is in sync (i.e. if using Perforce, run a Reconcile Offline Work on your content directory)
-1. Open the editor.
-Confirm everything still works as expected.
-If it doesn't, revert, figure out what went wrong, and try again.
-1. Ensure the folder is now gone.
-1. Submit changes to source control.

 <a name="3"></a>
 <a name="scripting"></a>